General

 How do I apply as a collaborative group?

-You may apply with another applicant or applicants as a collaborative project.
-Please enter a name for your collaborative group- it can be as simple as “your name + your collaborator’s name.”
-Make sure that all members of the collaborative group use the same exact name on each application, or you will not be matched up during the review process.
+When applying as a collaborative you will be prompted to enter a name for your collaborative group--it can be as simple as “your name + your collaborator’s name.”
+Make sure that all members of the collaborative group use the same exact name on each application or you will not be matched up during the review process.

-On the primary application, you are encouraged to indicate in your written answer whether this is an ongoing collaboration or if it is just for this residency.
-If an ongoing collaboration, please use a statement and work samples that reflect the collaboration as much as possible.
-If a new collaboration, you may use a statement and work samples from each member.
-Keep in mind that you must still enter all written answers and work samples on only the primary application, and your total number of work samples remains 10 files and/or 5 minutes of time based work, total.
+• Keep in mind that you must still enter all written answers and work samples on only the primary application, and your total number of work samples remains 10 files and/or 5 minutes of time based work, total.

 There is one exception: if all members of the collaborative group would like to include a CV, then each member should upload their CV to their own application.